jquast/wcwidth/docs/intro.rst

 Discrepancies
 -------------

 You may find that support *varies* for complex unicode sequences or codepoints.

-This library may be considered to presume the terminal is enabled for DEC Private Mode 2027 ("Grapheme Clustering"), but the specification does not fully describe varying unicode versions, feature levels, or details of specific language support.
-This library does *not* support any alternate "legacy width" measurement.
+This library may be considered to presume the terminal is enabled for DEC Private Mode 2027 ("Grapheme Clustering") by default, which may require to be enabled by a TUI application but is often the default mode for those terminals that support it: Windows Terminal, WezTerm, ghostty, contour, and foot.
+This library does support any single legacy alternate "legacy width" measurement, but does provide Corrections_ for those terminals without grapheme support.

+See Also:

+- `Grapheme Clusters and Terminal Emulators`_
+- `terminal-unicode-core.tex`_
-See `Grapheme Clusters and Terminal Emulators`_ and `terminal-unicode-core.tex`_, and `State of Terminal Emulators in 2025`_ for more details on Mode 2027 and unicode-aware terminals.
+- `State of Terminal Emulators in 2025`_

-The `jquast/ucs-detect`_ utility is used to gather and publish the results of compliance to our standard for Wide character, Languages, grapheme clustering, complex or combining scripts, emojis, zero-width joiner, variations, and regional indicator (flags) as a `General Tabulated Summary`_ by terminal emulator software and version.
+The `jquast/ucs-detect`_ project publish the results of compliance to our standard for Wide character, Languages, grapheme clustering, complex or combining scripts, emojis, zero-width joiner, variations, and regional indicator (flags) as a `General Tabulated Summary`_ by terminal emulator software and version.
+The results of ucs-detect project create our correction tables.

 ========
 Overview